Return

 Understanding cholesterol guidelines for seniors can help older adults prevent or manage these levels.

-While physical exercise is highly beneficial to the health of all individuals, for older persons, the right kind of exercise is essential as it helps them stay strong to keep up with their bodies’ changing needs.
+While physical exercise is highly beneficial to the health of all individuals, the right kind of exercise is essential as it helps seniors stay strong to keep up with their bodies’ changing needs.

 Cholesterol is a fatty substance in the bloodstream that sticks to our arteries and helps our bodies create new cells, aids in food digestion, and produces vitamins.